Shadowy-22/Shadowy-22/README.md

 # Hi there, I'm Juan Bautista! 👋

 I'm a passionate Argentinian Web Developer with a keen interest in creating innovative solutions to complex challenges.
-My constant drive to learn fuels my professional journey, and I've embraced a self-guided learning path, absorbing knowledge from various sources, including extensive reading and tutorials from reputable websites.
+My constant drive to learn fuels my professional journey, and I've embraced a self-guided learning path, absorbing knowledge from various sources, including extensive reading and tutorials and courses from reputable websites.

 ## 🔧 Skills